 The WG noted that flexibility is critical as an IRT is very different from a PDP WG, and each IRT is different depending on the issues be addressed.
 As such, the WG agreed that specific rules might not be desirable, but a set of general principles might assist in setting expectations and help guide IRTs.

-Noting that IRTs serve an advisory role compared to a PDP WGs who are responsible for developing policy recommendations, the WG noted that it would be unlikely that any formal leadership roles would be needed.
+Noting that IRTs serve an advisory role compared to PDP WGs who are responsible for developing policy recommendations, the WG noted that it would be unlikely that any formal leadership roles would be needed.
 However, the WG recognized the importance of a permanent link with the GNSO Council as well as participation of someone in the effort who would be in a position to take a leadership role, if necessary.
 As such, the WG agreed that the GNSO Council should appoint a GNSO Council liaison to each IRT.

 The WG noted that IRTs should not be used as an opportunity to reopen policy recommendations.
-The main objective of the IRT is to ensure that the implementation is carried out conform the intent of the policy recommendations.
+The main objective of the IRT is to ensure that the implementation is carried out in a manger that conforms with the intent of the policy recommendations.
 As such, it would be important to emphasize this aspect to any members joining an IRT, especially if they were not involved in developing the original policy recommendations.

-The WG noted that such principles should deal with issues such as how to deal with disagreement in an IRT, without providing to many specifics to allow for flexibility.
-For example, it was suggested that the Council liaison to the IRT could serve in a role that could step up if/when needed and issues need to be escalated to the Council.
-It was also noted that in considering these principles, the GNSO WG Guidelines should be considered as a basis.
+The WG noted that such principles should address issues such as how to deal with disagreement in an IRT, without providing too many specifics to allow for flexibility.
+For example, it was suggested that the Council liaison to the IRT could serve in a role that could step up if/when needed and issues need to be addressed to the Council.
+It was also noted that in considering these principles, the GNSO WG Guidelines should be considered as a basis for resolving differences related to the policy-making intent.

 The WG also highlighted the importance of building confidence in the model by ensuring that in critical moments appropriate outreach is undertaken.
-Furthermore robust transparency aspects would need to be build in such as communicating out to the IRT on a regular basis as well as providing regular updates on progress and expected next steps.
+Furthermore robust transparency aspects would need to be built in, such as communicating out to the IRT on a regular basis as well as providing regular updates on progress and expected next steps.

 The WG also considered the process that should be followed in order for the IRT to raise issues with the GNSO Council.